Our trustees are unpaid board directors, taking collective decisions on policy and strategy and providing oversight of the executive directors.

 Frances was appointed Trustee in March 2013 and is chair of the Audit and Risk Committee.
 She is also a member of the Novus divisional board of The Manchester College.
 She was chair of the Youth Justice Board for England and Wales for six years until January 2014.
 A chartered accountant for 38 years, Frances worked for KPMG before becoming director of finance and then chief executive of Rochdale Metropolitan Borough Council.
 She has also been chief executive of Manchester 2002 Ltd – the company responsible for organising the successful Manchester Commonwealth Games.
 Subsequently, she held the post of managing director for Local Government, Housing and Criminal Justice at the Audit Commission with responsibility for the Commission’s audit and inspection work in relation to local government in England.
 After leaving the Audit Commission, Frances was interim director general of the Royal British Legion.
 Frances was also chair of The Waterways Trust from 2003–2012 when it merged with Canal & River Trust.

 Janet was appointed as a Trustee in September 2016.
-She is a member of the Trust's Joint Council & Trustees Appointments Committee and also sits on the Remuneration Committee.
-Janet is the chief people officer at EDF Energy, having previously worked at BP, where she held a variety of roles, and then at Seagram and at Diageo, leading on a number of global strategy and business specific HR positions.
+She is a member of the Trust’s Joint Council & Trustees Appointments Committee and also sits on the Remuneration Committee.
+Janet was the Chief People Officer at EDF Energy, having previously worked at BP, where she held a variety of roles, and then at Seagram and at Diageo, leading on a number of global strategy and business specific HR positions.

 Chris was appointed as a Trustee in September 2017 and is a member of the Audit & Risk Committee.
 He is chair of the King's Fund, the health think tank, and of the Responsible Gambling Strategy Board.
-He is also senior independent director on the Board of the Co-op Group.
-He has in the past chaired the NSPCC, the Financial Ombudsman Service and the committee on Standards in Public Life.
+He is also senior independent director on the Board of the Co-op Group and on the oversight Board of the Office for Budget Responsibility.
+He has in the past chaired the NSPCC, the Financial Ombudsman Service and the Committee on Standards in Public Life.
 Before that, he was a civil servant, mainly in HM Treasury but subsequently as head of policy at the then Department of Social Security and finally as permanent secretary to the Department of Health.

 Sue was appointed as a Trustee in September 2017 and is a member of the Remuneration Committee.
 She has extensive experience in the not-for-profit and tourism sectors and was an executive board director at the National Trust until the end of 2016 with responsibility for membership, fundraising, volunteering and tourism.
 Sue is currently a trustee of the Old Royal Naval College Greenwich, the Churches Conservation Trust and the Medical Research Foundation.
 She is also a board director of the Association of Leading Visitor Attractions and previously held several tourism and charity non-executive roles with Visit England and the Institute of Fundraising.
 Sue is the current chair of the Canal & River Trust's Living Waterways Awards.